kframework/c-semantics/README.md

-    - "An Overview of the K Semantic Framework" from the Journal of Logic and Algebraic Programming (http://fsl.cs.uiuc.edu/pubs/rosu-serbanuta-2010-jlap.pdf) for a detailed explanation
+    - "An Overview of the K Semantic Framework" from the Journal of Logic and Algebraic Programming (http://fsl.cs.uiuc.edu/pubs/rosu-serbanuta-2010-jlap.pdf) for a detailed explanation.

-### Generate pdf versions of the semantics (INCOMPLETE):
+To generate pdf versions of the semantics (INCOMPLETE):
-- run 'make pdf'
+- Run "make pdf".
 - Currently this creates only pdfs in the /semantics directory.
 - The pdfs are often incorrect, in that they omit necessary parentheses.
   Moreover, the semantics is quite messy as we are still experimenting with the best way to represent things and find the most undefined behavior.
 However, these pdfs are sufficient for helping build an understanding of the semantics.